BKWLD/croppa/README.md

 #### Croppa::delete($url)

-You can delete a source image and all of it’s crops (like if a related DB row was deleted) by running:
+You can delete a source image and all of its crops by running:

 ```php
 Croppa::delete('/path/to/src.png');